🎧 Intro: Data, Music, and Meaning

 One that captures not just revenue, but momentum, discovery, and longevity.

-A control center for every revenue source β digital, physical, international β
+A control center for every revenue source: digital, physical, bandcamp, shopify…

 so RVNG could finally press one button and watch the system run itself.